 Lycée français de Düsseldorf welcomes pupils from kindergarten up until their Bachelor (Baccalaureate/Abitur).
 There are students coming from more than 27 different countries and the school is part of a network of 150 schools worldwide.
 Thanks to their homogenous curriculum, they allow expatriate families to move from one country to another without major difficulties to transfer their child’s educational courses.
 In Düsseldorf, pupils achieve the so-called AbiBac, a double French-German diploma to enroll at universities in France and Germany.

-Yitzhak-Rabin-School is an international school which focuses on Jewish and humanist values.
+Yitzhak-Rabin-School is an international school that focuses on Jewish and humanist values.
 The Hebrew language is integrated into the school day activities and serves as an integral part of the school’s motto.

 And, of course, you also have international kindergarten options like Villa Luna and Everest Düsseldorf to get your children off to a head start in a multilingual atmosphere.